-If you are a North Carolina resident who died before 2013 and was fortunate enough to leave a very large estate, worth millions, it may owe both federal estate tax and a separate North Carolina estate tax.
-The state exemption amount is tied to the federal one, which means that for deaths in 2013, estates with a total value of up to $5.25 million are exempt from both state and federal estate taxes.
-For 2012 deaths, the exempt amount was $5.12 million.
-The exempt amount will be indexed for inflation each year.
+The estate of a North Carolina resident who died before 2013 and was fortunate enough to leave a very large estate, worth millions, may owe both federal estate tax and a separate North Carolina estate tax.
+The state exemption amount was tied to the federal one, which means that for deaths in 2012, estates with a total value of up to $5.12 million were exempt from both state and federal estate taxes, but if an estate went over that amount a North Carolina estate might owe both taxes.